 The answer to the first question lies in the second one; this may sound confusing, but hear us out.
 If your brand already has a social media team, it can be asked to create a Twitter customer interaction plan.

 However, if you don’t have a social media team in place, or your team is more suited to other platforms, you may need to find other solutions.
 These solutions can either include hiring someone with Twitter experience or putting your existing team through basic training.
+In addition, companies should also consider using Zoom or a Zoom alternative to get in touch with customers and provide support whenever needed.

 There are many different options to consider.
 Therefore, before proceeding with a customer support campaign, it is crucial to address such preliminary questions.
 But in any case, there are two possibilities: